The top recommend necessities for college that freshmen often forget!

-Bet you didn’t think that a step stool would be on a list of college necessities for dorms.
+Bet you didn’t think that a step stool would be on a list of unexpected college necessities for dorms.

 Dorm beds are usually pretty high off the ground, at least compared to a typical bed frame.
 They’re like this so that you can more storage space underneath (because dorms are tiny AF).

 If you’re on the shorter side, well getting up there can be a little tough!

 Other than that:

 A step stool comes in handy more often than you might expect.